enschilling/oci-appdev-devlive/oci-oraca-mysql/a-lab-one-create-env/create-env.md

 4. Provide MySQL database administrator credentials, choose **Standalone**, and leave the **Enable HeatWave** box unchecked.
   ![Oracle Cloud console, Create MySQL HeatWave Database](images/1-4-mysqlheatwave.png " ")

-5. Choose the VCN **devlive-##-vcn** and private subnet for the MySQL DB System **mysql_subnet_devlive_##** to allow access to MySQL HeatWave database from Kubernetes nodes and keep hardware settings default.
+5. Choose the VCN **devlive-##-vcn** and private subnet for the MySQL DB System **`mysql_subnet_devlive_##`** to allow access to MySQL HeatWave database from Kubernetes nodes and keep hardware settings default.
   ![Oracle Cloud console, Create MySQL HeatWave Database](images/1-5-mysqlheatwave.png " ")
   ![Oracle Cloud console, Create MySQL HeatWave Database](images/1-6-mysqlheatwave.png " ")

-6. Uncheck **Enable automatic backups** and in advanced settings under **Deletion Plan** Tab uncheck **Delete protected** and under  **Management** Tab check **Database Management**
+6. Uncheck **Enable automatic backups**, then click _`Show advanced options`_.
+Uncheck **Delete protected** under **Deletion Plan** Tab and check **Database Management** under  **Management** Tab
   ![Oracle Cloud console, Create MySQL HeatWave Database](images/1-7-mysqlheatwave.png " ")
   ![Oracle Cloud console, Create MySQL HeatWave Database](images/1-8-mysqlheatwave.png " ")

-7. This will start to create a MySQL HeatWave Database, and takes 10 to 12 minutes to complete.
-While waiting for the creation of the MySQL HeatWave Database, you can proceed to the next lab to create an virtual machine.
-In Lab 6, we will resume the steps to deploy the application connecting to the MySQL HeatWave Database.
+7. This will start to create a MySQL HeatWave Database, and takes 10-15 minutes to complete.
+While waiting for the creation of the MySQL HeatWave Database, the workshop facilitators will discuss some of the benefits of MySQL HeatWave.
+In Lab 2, we will resume the steps to deploy the application connecting to the MySQL HeatWave Database.

   ![Oracle Cloud console, Create MySQL HeatWave Database](images/1-9-mysqlheatwave.png " ")

 You may now **proceed to the next lab**.